 Life or a Half-Life

-Whilst the "Sliding Doors" style story telling is effective "Run for Your Life" certainly benefits from the casting of Amy Smart as she delivers a strong performance in both sides of the story bringing the fear factor to the screen of a woman always looking over her shoulder but also the battered wife driven to an extreme act by the physical and psychological abuse, facing heart breaking consequences for her actions.
+Whilst the "Sliding Doors" style story telling is effective "Run for Your Life" certainly benefits from the casting of Amy Smart as she delivers a strong performance throughout both sides of the story bringing the fear factor to the screen of a woman always looking over her shoulder but also the battered wife driven to an extreme act by the physical and psychological abuse, knowingly facing heart breaking consequences for her actions.